The Best GT Fishing on the Planet

 The major attractions are 30 miles of fishable flats, channels, cuts and lagoons that lie between Providence North and Cerf Island.
 Fishing conditions include sand and turtle grass flats, the surf zone and an enormous lagoon system along with the hundreds of channels and drainage areas.

-The variety of terrain along with diversity of species destroys any potential at boredom during the day.
-One moment you are on the hunt for the delightfully colourful Triggerfish, which literally shoal in a foot and a half of water, you turn around and a 3+ foot Giant Trevally has confidently snuck up behind you to see whether you’re a potential meal.
+The variety of terrain along with the diversity of species destroys any potential for boredom during the day.
+One moment you are on the hunt for the delightfully colorful Triggerfish, which literally shoal in a foot and a half of water, you turn around and a 3+ foot Giant Trevally has confidently snuck up behind you to see whether you’re a potential meal.

 Giant Trevally, Bonefish, Milkfish, Triggerfish, Indo-Pacific Permit, Bluefin Trevally, Barracuda, Sailfish, Yellowfin & Dogtooth Tuna, Wahoo, Grouper etc